uraniumreza/ongko/README.md

 # Ongko (অংক i.e. Numbers)

-## A typescript library to help you converting English numerical values to Bangla in different formats!
+## A TypeScript library for playing with Bangla Numbers!